-Apple sells 37.4 million iPhones and 19.5 million iPads in Q2 2013, earns revenue of $43.6 billion [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Apple sells 37.4 million iPhones and 19.5 million iPads in Q2 2013, earns revenue of $43.6 billion [UPDATED]Alex Wagner - Editorial Director of News and Content

 Ready for another helping of quarterly results fun?
 That's precisely what we're getting, as Apple just released the report on its second quarter fiscal 2013 numbers.
 During Q2 2013, the Cupertino firm says that it moved 37.4 million iPhones and and 19.5 million iPads, both of which are up from the 35.1 million iPhones and 11.8 million iPads that it sold in Q2 2012.
 Finally, Apple reports that it sold just under 4 million Macs during the quarter, which is a drop from the 4 million that it sold in the year-ago quarter.

 On the financial side of things, Apple pulled in a revenue of $43.6 billion for the quarter and a quarterly net profit of $9.5 billion.
 That's a mixed bag compared to Q2 2012, which saw Apple earn revenue of $39.2 billion and a profit of $11.6 billion.

 Looking ahead, Apple CEO Tim Cook teased that his company is "hard at work on some amazing new hardware, software and services," adding that they're all excited about what's in the pipeline.
 No other details were mentioned, though that shouldn't really come as a surprise to anyone.
 Apple is holding a conference call to discuss its Q2 2013 earnings at 4 p.m.
 ET, so if Tim Cook or anyone else has anything interesting to add to these numbers, you can bet that we'll fill you in.
 Stay tuned.